-Whether you want to sell your products and services to other businesses or consumers out there, social media can be an essential element that can drive the success (or failure) of any business.
+Whether you want to sell your products and services to other businesses or consumers out there, social media can be an essential element that can drive any business’s success (or failure).

 If you’re not on social media yet, you are potentially shutting out your prospects, and building brand awareness and gaining market share could be a lot more daunting and expensive.

 If you’re still not convinced, here are the nine reasons your small business needs social media marketing now:

 Social media can help boost your business at a much larger scale, enabling you to be more accessible and recognizable to prospects you otherwise couldn’t reach.

 Also, the more active you are on these social media platforms, the more you’ll be likely to gain more followers.
 People will become more and more interested over time if your business continues to send out new information.